TeddyTjoe1990/SimplePos/README.md

 # 🍣 SimplePOS – Sushi Heero

-**SimplePOS – Sushi Heeron** is a lightweight Point of Sale (POS) application built using **.NET Blazor Server**.
+**SimplePOS – Sushi Heero** is a lightweight Point of Sale (POS) application built using **.NET Blazor Server**.
 It’s designed for small food businesses like sushi stalls or casual dining restaurants, providing a simple interface to manage menu items, process orders, and calculate totals.

 ---